BilliMorgan/trivia-game/README.md

 ## Testing

 Jest and Enzyme are used for testing the components.
-Tests are run in node enviroment and not in a real browser.
+Tests are run in a Node environment and not in a real browser.
+For the app, I am testing the components rendering inside a container.
 - To run the tests use `npm test` command
 - To quit the test mode use ctrl + C
+If you get the App.test.js file, please, delete it as it could cause a testing error.

-Endjoy the game:)
+Enjoy the game:)